sassoftware/viya4-iac-aws/docs/user/TerraformAWSAuthentication.md

 ### Authenticating Terraform to access AWS

-In order to create and destroy AWS objects on your behalf, Terraform needs to log in to AWS with an identity that has sufficient permissions to perform all the actions defined in the terraform manifest.
+In order to create and destroy AWS objects on your behalf, Terraform needs to log in to AWS with an identity that has sufficient permissions to perform all the actions defined in the Terraform manifest.

-You will need an `user` that has at a mininum the permissions listed in [this policy](../../files/devops-iac-eks-policy.json).
+You will need a `user` that has at a mininum the permissions listed in [this policy](../../files/devops-iac-eks-policy.json).

 You can use either static credentials (including temporary credentials with session token), or an AWS Profile.